pis2016004-prog/ACTIVE-LEARNING-ANOMALY/README.md

-# I Detect What I Don’t Know: Active Learning with SWAG for Unknown Anomaly Detection
+# I Detect What I Don’t Know: Incremental Learning with SWAG for Unknown Anomaly Detection

 <hr />